Add a French flair to your sweet potatoes by seasoning them with herbes de Provence before roasting.

 I’ve roasted sweet potatoes for years; here is my opinion.
 Err on the side of higher temp.
 Oven temps vary, so this is not an exact science.
 But I find that if I cut my potatoes into uniform cubes, they get a better exterior (golden brown) on 425 F. If I look at the potatoes during cooking and feel they are cooking too quickly, I open the oven door (this drops the oven temp immediately) to slow the temp down.

 These potatoes really are yummy and would make an excellent Thanksgiving side that is far healthier (and easier) than traditional sweet potato casserole.
 If you make these, I’d love to hear your thoughts in the comments below.
-As always, thanks so much for stopping by.
-Wishing you a joyful, blessed and savvy day!!!
+I try to reply quickly to everyone who posts!

 Herbes de Provence Sweet Potatoes